pkoning2/dtcyber-cyber1/README-build.txt

 especially if you intend to build it just for your own use rather than for distributing kits to others.
 If you have a system which uses the clang compiler rather than gcc, and as a result does not have PowerPC support in the compiler, omit ",ppc" from the configure string.
+If you use wxWidgets 3.1, you may need to set the min version higher, perhaps 10.5 or 10.6, and/or change the SDK version used.

 Now build pterm with "make Pterm.app".
 The result should be a Pterm application (a "package" which is really a directory with a .app